BryanHogan/bryanhogan/src/pages/about.md

 I also run a [monthly newsletter called Bryan's Briefing](/follow) since the beginning of 2024 in which I share what I'm up to, cool insights I've recently had and other amazing content I came across.

-I update my [Now page](/now) from time to time to show what I'm currently up to.
+I also have a [Now page](/now) with updates on what I'm currently up to.

 <div style="column-count: 2;">